marchandd/docker_index/README.md

-# Docker:copyright: GUI Virtual Environment Studies
+# Docker:copyright: GUI Virtual Environment Proof of concept Studies

 ## Goal

+Proof of concept was started for my job to reduce cost licence on Windows system and I choosen to accentuate by myself.
 The goal of this approach is to provide Docker GUI Virtual Environments (VE) dedicated to facilitate Windows/Linux cross-over usage.
+Allow Linux users who want to use a Windows application to run under Wine without the problems of version compatibility or graphics drivers.
+I wanted to focus on solutions dedicated to Mono/Dotnet and Portable-Apps.

 Studies are splitted into three domains :
 - Diversity of method differences to produce GUI VE to access to Firefox.
+Choose the most better solutions for the other studies.
 - Mono environment to make possible to run Console or Gtk applications.
 - Windows Portable-apps (grouped or dedicated samples) running with Wine emulator.